MerosCrypto/Meros/docs/RPC/Network.md

 - `address` (string): IP address or domain.
 Cannot be IPv6.
 - `port`    (int):    Optional; defaults to 5132 if omitted.

-The result is a bool of true.
+The result is a bool of true, regardless of if the connection succeeded.
+This will never return an error.

 ### `getPeers`